po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/28-Stu_Mini-Project/README.md

 * As a user, I want to be able to view a specific student's overall grade in the class using MongoDB operators and their score on each assignment.

-* As a user, I want to be able to execute create, read, update, and destroy operations on `courses`, `students`, and their `assignments`.
+* As a user, I want to be able to execute create, read, update, and delete operations on `courses`, `students`, and their `assignments`.

 ### Specifications